cyrilra/cyrilra.github.io/essays/reflectAI.md

   4. Essays

 I fail to imagine actually using AI to write essays.
 To write an essay yourself is surely time-consuming, but it is a rather simple task of answering the prompts and organizing the answers to those promts and any thoughts that follow it.
-Sure, creating an eye-catching or at least informative title for the essays may require an AI's assistance due to the lack of creativity or otherwise, using AI to write the bulk of the paper is, for a lack of better words, downright lazy and completely cheap.
+Sure, creating an eye-catching or at least informative title for the essays may require an AI's assistance due to the lack of creativity or otherwise but, using AI to write the bulk of the paper is, for a lack of better words, downright lazy and completely cheap.
 It creates boring and repetitive essays that lack any resemblance of a human writer.
+Using it to better build a structure and organize the paper would be more beneficial.

   5. Final project